willake/vreactable/README.md

 ## Installation

 You are not required to download the source code.
 To run this tool, you can simply download the [release version](https://github.com/willake/vreactable/releases/).
-In the downloaded version, there is a `calib.npz` file inside `resources/calibration`.
-It is a calibrated parameter file we made.
-The camera we used is Logitech C310 webcam, which means if the user is using the same camera, the calibration process is skippable.
-Otherwise, it is required to do the calibration again to make the parameters fit different camera.

-## Prerequisite
+## Prerequisite to run VReactable

-To use this tool, there are 3 components need to be prepared.
+To run the whole VReactable pipeline, there are 3 components need to be prepared.

 ### Component 1: Webcam and Aruco Markers